Computer Information Systems (CIS)

 What classes will I take?

 The total curriculum requirements is 121-122 credit hours.
-A detailed study plan for the CIS program can be downloaded here.
+Download a detailed study plan for the CIS program.

 Can I select CIS as my minor?

 The department also offers a minor in Computer Information Systems for those who are interested to supplement their main area knowledge with skills in business and technology.
 The courses required to complete this minor include:

 - CSC101 - Introduction to Problem Solving Using Computers [Pre-req: Math ACT score of at least 20 or MAT097 or higher]

 - CSC199 - Introduction to Information Technology [Pre-req: Math ACT score of at least 19 or MAT096 (or higher)]

 - CSC232 - Introduction to Programming in C# [Pre-req: CSC101 or consent of instructor]